codebydeveloper/car_racing_game/README.md

 - Collect points and compete for the highest score!

 ## Credits
-This game was created by [MOHD ANSH].
+This game was created by MOHD ANSH.